To succeed in a healthcare leadership position, you'll need strong analytical, decision-making, communication, and leadership skills.

 MHA specializations can help you hone your talents, branch out in an area you're passionate about, and stand out from other graduates.

 In today's information-driven world, data can open the door to better patient care, more efficient processes, and better policies throughout an organization.
-The University of Scranton's CAHME-accredited Master of Health Administration (MHA) in Health Informatics program puts the power of data in your hands.
+The University of Scranton's CAHME-accredited Master of Health Administration (MHA) program with a specialization in Health Informatics puts the power of data in your hands.

 By taking elective courses specific to Health Informatics, you'll learn to: